TodePond/TodePondDotCom/wikiblogarden/repetition/growth/readme.md

 ## The fall

-Time passes and your chronological distance from the original spark goes longer.
+Time passes and your chronological distance from the original spark grows longer.
 And interest in it fades.

 "Perhaps it was just a fad."